fitzss/zelle-to-stablecoin/README.md

 The application is currently configured to use Plaid Sandbox and mock stablecoin payouts for development purposes.

 To switch to production:
-1. Update the Plaid environment in the `.env` file
+1. Update the Plaid environment in the code
 2. Uncomment the actual API call in the `processStablecoinPayout` function
 3. Configure real wallet addresses and API keys